Masiphumelele High School

 Masiphumelele High School is a publicly owned secondary school (grades 8–12) in Masiphumelele in the Western Cape region of South Africa.
 As of 2005 it had some 942 students.
 The school has piped indoor water.

-In February 2006 students of the school were involved in violent protests, which resulted injuries to two teachers and damage to three police vehicles.
+In February 2006 students of the school were involved in violent protests, which resulted in injuries to two teachers and damage to three police vehicles.